May 2024

 DISTRIBUTIVE FAIR USE (DENVER LAW REVIEW) (forthcoming 2024)

-ENVIRONMENTAL KNOWLEDGE as a COMMONS (CAMBRIDGE UNIVERSITY PRESS) (forthcoming 2024) (co-editor with Angie Raymond, Jessica Steinberg, and Scott Shackelford)
+ENVIRONMENTAL KNOWLEDGE AS A COMMONS (CAMBRIDGE UNIVERSITY PRESS) (forthcoming 2024) (co-editor with Angie Raymond, Jessica Steinberg, and Scott Shackelford)

 THE METAVERSE: WHAT EVERYONE NEEDS TO KNOW (OXFORD UNIVERSITY PRESS) (forthcoming 2024) (with Scott Shackelford, Jeff Prince, and João Marinotti)